BIOL548O/website/content/page/week_three.md

 1. total strangers
 1. even computers!

-The answer is to use a machine-readable [Metadata](../07_metadata) format.
-In this lecture we will practice writing several types of machine-readable [writing metadata](../07_writing_metadata).
+The answer is to use a machine-readable **metadata** format.
+Metadata is "data about data", and in this lecture we will practice writing several types of machine-readable [metadata](../07_writing_metadata).

 ### Homework 3